apache/kafka/docker/README.md

 Promoting a Release Candidate
 -----------------------------

-- It's not recommended to promote the docker image locally, as we have github actions doing it in a convenient way, but if needed following command can be used to promote a Release Candidate image.
+- It's not recommended to promote the docker image locally, as we have GitHub actions doing it in a convenient way, but if needed following command can be used to promote a Release Candidate image.
 - Example(jvm):- If you want to promote RC image apache/kafka:3.6.0-rc0 to apache/kafka:3.6.0, following command can be used

 ```